Creating a Facebook App with Java – Part 1 – Setup and Tool Installation

 Install JBoss Forge

 If you installed JBoss Tools that comes with Forge already, you can skip this section and access Forge by opening Eclipse and pressing “Ctrl + 4”.
 This will open a Forge console where you can execute commands directly in Eclipse itself.
-To ensure you have the most recent version of Forge installed, and/or to execute the lines from a system terminal (as seen later in this tutorial), you can follow the rest of this section, below.
+To ensure you have the most recent version of Forge installed, and/or to execute the lines from a system terminal (as seen later in this tutorial), you can follow the rest of this section, below.- Install Forge by downloading the latest distribution zip-file from here (You’ll probably want the latest release or snapshot).

-• Extract it to a directory of your choosing (here I use /home/fife/projectWork/forge, I will refer to this as my ${FORGE_HOME} directory from now on.
+- Extract it to a directory of your choosing (here I use

-In a terminal, edit your environment (usually ~/.profile), then add the following to the end of the file:
+), then add the following to the end of the file:

-export FORGE_HOME=~/path_to_forge_folder/
+export FORGE_HOME=~/path_to_forge_folder/ export JAVA_HOME=/usr/lib/jvm/java-6-openjdk export PATH=$FORGE_HOME/bin:$JAVA_HOME/bin:$PATH

-Remember to replace ~/path_to_forge_folder/ with the actual location where you unzipped Forge, otherwise referred to as your FORGE_HOME, then save and quit from the editor.
-Our result should look something like this.
+with the actual location where you unzipped Forge, otherwise referred to as your FORGE_HOME

 Create your new Facebook app

 If you are unfamiliar with how Facebook applications work, this Facebook developer article provides a good overview of how Facebook apps work and connect to both Facebook, and your systems.
-Once you’ve familiarized yourself with the basics, lets go ahead and sign up for a Facebook developer account.
+Once you’ve familiarized yourself with the basics, lets go ahead and sign up for a Facebook developer account.- Start by going to the app signup page, but before you click the

-• Start by going to the app signup page, but before you click the Create New App button, make sure that you are a “Verified Facebook User” (This means you have already set up a mobile phone, or credit card with Facebook).
-If you have not, you will get an error when trying to create a new app.
+button, make sure that you are a “Verified Facebook User” (This means you have already set up a mobile phone, or credit card with Facebook).
+If you have not, you will get an error when trying to create a new app. - If this is the first app you are creating with Facebook, you will need to grant permissions for your applications.
+Make sure that you click

-• Now give your new app a name, agree to the terms, fill out the Captcha, and click submit.
+. - Now give your new app a name, agree to the terms, fill out the Captcha, and click submit.

 Once you click the link to grant permissions, Facebook will give you an access token.
 Copy and paste that access token to a text editor, as we’ll need to use it later.